Takeaways

 Institutional investors manage large pools of money; some manage billions of dollars.
 Retail investors, trading from their accounts, invest smaller amounts.
 This is often from their own retirement savings or online stock brokerage account.
 Retail investors invested in more accessible markets like public stocks, bonds, and mutual funds.
 They use a more personal investment strategy and don't rely on a team of finance professionals assessing investments like institutional investors.

-Learn More -> 5 Reasons to Talk to a Financial Advisor
+Read Also: 5 Reasons to Talk With a Financial Advisor

 Due to their trading volumes, institutional investors can significantly influence market prices and trends.
 Retail investors trade less frequently and in smaller quantities, so their market influence is much more limited compared to these institutional entities.